carlfranklin/New42/README.md

 <img src="images/image-20230519162319041.png" alt="image-20230519162319041" style="zoom:33%;" />

-That's better, but the top gray box doesn't wrap at all.
+The description wraps, but the text in the top gray box does not.

 Here it is running in an iPad simulator: